open-xchange/appsuite-middleware/documentation/docu/components/mail_categories.md

 With OX Middleware version 7.8.2 a feature called mail categories (aka tabbed inbox) is introduced.
 This features divides the inbox of the primary email account into categories.
 Each category acts like a container for emails.
 The emails will be categorized into this containers based on email flags.
-Whereby each mail can only be in one category at a time.
+Whereby each mail can only be in one category at a time with the exception of conversations.
 All mails which does not belong to any active category will be categorized in a 'general' category.
+In case of conversations the complete conversation will be shown in each category in which at least one email of the conversation belong.
+For example if a conversations contains mails from three different categories, the complete conversation will be shown in each of those three categories.

 The mail categories feature currently allows the hoster/admin to:
 * Enable the feature for users via config cascade